akshat311/MIDAS-RA-Task/README.md

+# Steps to Reproduce the code

+Download the 300 dimension GloVe embeddings using [this link]("https://nlp.stanford.edu/projects/glove/").
+Save it in folder containing the dataset and model.ipynb file.
+After this, run model.ipynb notebook to recreate the steps.

 # Summary
 For the given task, the dataset was first preprocessed for the relevant columns.
 After this, it was tokenized and an embedding layer was created.
 A CNN model was used for predicting the categories for the product description.
 The architecture of the CNN model was created after lot of experimentation specific for this dataset.
 An F1 score of <b><i>0.97</i></b> was obtained on the test set.
 The detailed steps and approach is given below.
 Everything mentioned here has also been shown in the Model.ipynb  notebook present in this repository.